mnajjarian/docker-hy.github.io/pages/part1/part1.md

 * Utilize volumes to store data persistently outside of the containers.

-* Use port mapping to enable access via TCP to containerized applications
+* Use port mapping to enable access via TCP to containerized applications.

-* Share your own containers publicly
+* Share your own containers publicly.
 </div>

 <div class="section" markdown="1">